 Note: If the vehicle is being transported by road, rail or sea, the vehicle should not be double-locked.
 Sensor override functionality should be used via the touch-screen.
 See PROGRAMMING THE REMOTE CONTROL (page 20).
 This prevents the tilt sensor from being activated and sounding the alarm as the vehicle pitches and rolls.

 INTRUSION SENSOR

-The intrusion sensor is located in the centre console and detects any movement within the vehicle cabin, via the use of microwaves.
 When the alarm is armed and the vehicle double-locked, any movement detected inside the cabin will activate the alarm.

-The luggage compartment can still be unlocked using the Jaguar Smart Key, without sounding the alarm
+The luggage compartment can still be unlocked using the Jaguar Smart Key, without sounding the alarm.